ill-am/Giggle-A-Day/docs/design/bug_report/FE-001_health_check_failure.md

 - The backend health endpoint is functioning correctly based on server tests
 - The issue is isolated to development environment proxy configuration
 - No production impact expected as production build uses different routing

+## Fix applied

+- The `/health` route was added to the Vite dev-server proxy in `client/vite.config.js` and pushed to branch `aetherV0/min_client_flow_06-prev_patch`.
+- Commit: chore(client): add /health proxy to Vite config and update client README; move old bug reports into docs/design and add FE-001 health check report (pushed to remote)

+## Verification

+1. Restarted frontend dev server (after adding proxy) and reloaded the app.
+2. Observed `/health` returned JSON (200) and the frontend no longer threw the JSON parse error.
+3. Confirmed no API error shows in the UI and network response `Content-Type: application/json` for `/health`.

+Status: Closed — fix applied and verified in development.